Interview with Zelda’s Adventure (Philips CD-i) Model and Prosthetic Maker Jason Bakutis

 One time on the set for Critters 4, I was eating at craft service with this guy, and asked him if he was part of the lighting crew.
 He gave me this weird look, and said, “No, I, um, play the part of..(can’t remember)”.
 It was Brad Dourif.
 I didn’t recognize him, I felt like an ass.
 He was only in One Flew Over the Cuckoo’s Nest.

-While in LA, you joined KNB EFX Group, the well-known special effects company famous for their horror magic on A Nightmare on Elm Street: The Dream Child, Halloween 5, Scream, and (most recently) The Walking Dead.
+While in L.A., you joined KNB EFX Group, the well-known special effects company famous for its horror magic on A Nightmare on Elm Street: The Dream Child, Halloween 5, Scream, and The Walking Dead.
 What was it like working there?

 Working with KNB was one of the best times in my life.
 We were all kindred spirits, like “Brothers in Gore.”
 We had that crazy winged witch with 4 arms (and 4 breasts) from Army of Darkness hanging from the ceiling, a full-sized Pumpkinhead, AND the actual silicone head of Kathy Bates from Misery, you know, for when James Caan smacked her with the ol’ typewriter.
 I was there when Pulp Fiction was underway, and almost, I stress almost, got to be a part of casting Uma Thurman’s chest for the famous hypodermic full of adrenaline scene.
 But, alas, they made us go to Del Taco.
 We did closely examine the fresh life cast afterwards, though.